OWASP/SecureTea-Project/doc/en-US/user_guide_pypi.md

 4. Generate SHA 256 hashes of each file and use them for comparison.

 SecureTea Web Defacement Detection would detect file addition, deletion and modification and roll back to the original file immediately.
 It would not allow addition of any new files, deletion of files or any type of modification to the current existing files.

+## IoT Anonymity Checker

+“Shodan is a search engine which collects the information about all IPv4 and IPv6 devices connected to the internet and gives us the ability to search devices using filters that can be very sophisticated.” (source: https://resources.infosecinstitute.com/shodan-iot-problem/#gref)

+In short, Shodan is a search engine for IoT devices, that can index thousands of IoT devices connected to the internet.
+At times, this can be great for hackers trying to gain access to the device.
+As a security feature, it would be good to stay out of Shodan search radar.
+It will good to check whether the IoT device is under the Shodan grid or not, if yes, immediate action needs to be taken or else we are all fine!

+**Features:**

+1. Use public IP address of the device to check (if provided) else auto-collect the public IP address of the device and perform the check.

 ## License
 **MIT License**